camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/was/chapters/03-ldap/01-configure-ldap.html.md

 ### Enable Hal Resource caching

-If you use LDAP as Indentity Provider, you should consider [activating caching][hal-caching] of Users and Groups in the camunda webapplication.
-In order to activate this, add the following configuration to the `web.xml` file of camunda webapplication (`camunda-webapp-was-$PLATFORM_VERSION.war/WEB-INF/web.xml`):
+If you use LDAP as Indentity Provider, you should consider [activating caching][hal-caching] of Users and Groups in the Camunda webapplication.
+In order to activate this, add the following configuration to the `web.xml` file of Camunda webapplication (`camunda-webapp-was-$PLATFORM_VERSION.war/WEB-INF/web.xml`):

 ```xml